vortex-logger/vortex-logger/docs/lts.md

 ### CI tested operating systems

-Bingo uses GitHub Actions for CI testing, please refer to [GitHub's documentation regarding workflow runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) for further details on what the latest virtual environment is in relation to the YAML workflow labels below:
+Zenlog uses GitHub Actions for CI testing, please refer to [GitHub's documentation regarding workflow runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) for further details on what the latest virtual environment is in relation to the YAML workflow labels below: